Swaim & Associates

 • Prepare tax returns for individuals, partnerships, corporations, estates, trusts, and any entities with tax-reporting requirements

 In addition to an IRS-administered testing and application process, enrolled agents must complete at least 72 hours of continuing education every three years.
-The IRS does not require attorneys and certified public accountants to complete continuing education, but some state licensing offices have added additional requirements.

 Overcome Your Tax Problems With Our Tax Advisors